Mexico appears to sign gas fracking contract with US company

-The Petroleos Mexicanos company said Monday it agreed with Lewis Energy Mexico to drill and exploit non-conventional gas deposits in the portion of the Eagle Ford shale formation in Mexico.
+The Petroleos Mexicanos company said Monday it would drill and exploit non-conventional gas deposits with Lewis Energy Mexico in the portion of the Eagle Ford shale formation in Mexico.

 While Pemex did not mention fracking, it is the method commonly used to drill for gas in the Eagle Ford area.